 Goal 6: Educators have multiple opportunities for learning and growth that best support their career goals.

 - Increase equitable opportunities for educators to add credentials and access professional learning options

 - Expand and improve areas of focused learning for all educator roles, particularly in culturally responsive and anti-racist practices

 - Streamline the professional learning system to better track and recognize the growth and achievements of educators

 Adding an endorsement

-An increasing number of teachers are adding additional endorsements to their certificates.
-In 2019-20, the most popular add-on endorsements were English Language Arts and Health/Fitness.
+In 2020-21, the most popular add-on endorsements were English Language Arts and Middle Level Mathematics.